kevanstannard/rescript-static/README.md

 Pages are written using Markdown in `/content/pages`.

-Pages must have front matter with a `title`.
+Pages must have front matter with a `title`:

 ```
 ---